Vipyr/taskobra/docs/metrics.md

 For each component type, there are defined metrics with specific formats.
 These metrics are each associated with a snapshot ID and Concrete Component ID.

+---

+### Snapshots

+Snapshots are a collection of metrics representing the host System's state at a specific time.
+Each Snapshot contains a System ID and timestamp, and is associated with a set of records in the Metrics tables for each Component type.

+---

+### Metrics

+Metrics are simple data points which contain a Snapshot ID, Component ID, and some number of values, depending on their specific format.
+Metrics are the building blocks of all the views available in the [Web Front-End](webui.md).
+For example, the total system CPU utilization can be computed by taking the mean of the all `CpuUtilization` metrics for a given Snapshot across each Core and Thread in a system.

 #### CPU Metrics

 | CPU Utilization | CPU Frequency | CPU Temperature |